garance-buricatu/rig-aws/README.md

 ### AWS 🤝 Rust

-AWS Lambda supports Rust through the use of the [OS-only runtime Amazon Linux 2023](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) in conjunction with the [Rust runtime client](https://github.com/awslabs/aws-lambda-rust-runtime), a rust crate.
+AWS Lambda supports Rust through the use of the [OS-only runtime Amazon Linux 2023](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) (a lambda runtime) in conjunction with the [Rust runtime client](https://github.com/awslabs/aws-lambda-rust-runtime), a rust crate.

 #### REST API backend
 * Use the [`lambda-http`](https://github.com/awslabs/aws-lambda-rust-runtime/tree/main/lambda-http) crate (from the runtime client) to write your function’s entrypoint.